hellerve/ptolemy/README.md

 or just having better tooling should help tremenduously in incentivizing people to build diagrams, which in turn incentivizes me to dive deeper into the field.

+* [Visualizing LSTM decisions](https://arxiv.org/pdf/1705.08153v1.pdf) by **Jos van der Westhuizen & Joan Lasenby** (2017)

+As always when it comes to papers outside of my limited domain of expertise I cannot say I understood this paper thoroughly.
+This time, however, I feel a little better, because someone with actual knowledge around the topic presented on it at our ML paper reading group, which is nice.

+After concurring that the paper was borderline unreadable, she explained LSTMs, a very helpful addition.
+I feel equipped to talk about them more now.
+The choice of illustrative examples in this papers was abominable.

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)